Call for initial advice and help 01733 267414

 In non-collaborative cases, parents will always be advised to attempt mediation to resolve their disagreements in children issues and we will provide you with all the information necessary to make your choice of mediator.
 If, unfortunately, there is no other solution but to put the matter before the Family Court, the Applicant parent will in any event have to attend a mediation appointment, which is called a MIAMs (Mediation Information and Assessment Meeting) to receive a form endorsed by a professional mediator for inclusion in the Children Act application to be submitted to the Court.

-Belinda Smith has been a child law specialist for over 20 years and Kelly Trevett shares extensive experience in children matters.
-Together we will advise and support you in any legal question concerning your children including offering representation in Court if you have decided mediation will not be the immediate solution to your case.
+Belinda Smith & Co have been a child law specialists for over 20 years.
+We will advise and support you in any legal question concerning your children including offering representation in Court if you have decided mediation will not be the immediate solution to your case.

 Maintenance